Loading cart contents...

 White’s work combines functionality with decoration and global influences to honor time, place, and culture.
 Using materials rich in texture, natural and handmade, and designs that incorporate meaningful symbols that define the diversification of landscape, she combines contemporary with traditional style to make wearable art founded in the traditional designs of the Great Lakes Woodland Anishinaabeg.

 My artwork is built on the traditional philosophy of living a good life: traditional values rooted in the belief of love for oneself, human kind, and our mother Earth.
-Art is a way to wear the pride, dignity, and distinction of the original Great Lakes and Woodlands people”, says White.
+Art is a way to wear the pride, dignity, and distinction of the original Great Lakes and Woodlands people.
 This life work is a way to communicate the values and beliefs of the original people of the Great Lakes Woodlands as an intergenerational cultural knowledge keeper, passing tradition to me from my grandmother and her grandmother before her.

 Artists are the history keepers, having documented societal events since the beginning of time.
 We provide inspiration to motivate change, bringing awareness to thrive for a better world.
 In my work, apparel design and fashion accessories become a narrative to assert equity rights, the need to protect sacred sites, build a sustainable environment, and to show cultural pride as sovereign nations.